Progestogen (medication): Available forms

+↑ Classes: P = progesterone derivative, T = testosterone derivative; ↑ Routes: IUD = intrauterine device, PO = by mouth, SC = subcutaneous injection or implant, SL = under the tongue, TD = transdermal, V = vaginal; 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 Also marketed under other brand names.; 1 2 3 4 5 6 7 Veterinary use only.;

 Progestogens are available in many different forms for use by many different routes of administration.
 These include oral tablets and capsules, oil and aqueous solutions and suspensions for intramuscular or subcutaneous injection, and various others (e.g., transdermal patches, vaginal rings, intrauterine devices, subcutaneous implants).

 Dozens of different progestogens have been marketed for clinical and/or veterinary use.

 Birth control

 Progestogens are used in a variety of different forms of hormonal birth control for females, including combined estrogen and progestogen forms like combined oral contraceptive pills, combined contraceptive patches, combined contraceptive vaginal rings, and combined injectable contraceptives; and progestogen-only forms like progestogen-only contraceptive pills ("mini-pills"), progestogen-only emergency contraceptive pills ("day-after pills"), progestogen-only contraceptive implants, progestogen-only intrauterine devices, progestogen-only contraceptive vaginal rings, and progestogen-only injectable contraceptives.

 Progestogens mediate their contraceptive effects by multiple mechanisms, including prevention of ovulation via their antigonadotropic effects; thickening of cervical mucus, making the cervix largely impenetrable to sperm; preventing capacitation of sperm due to changes in cervical fluid, thereby making sperm unable to penetrate the ovum; and atrophic changes in the endometrium, making the endometrium unsuitable for implantation.
 They may also decrease tubal motility and ciliary action.